-Demand: Existing single family home sales accounted for 74 percent (up from 68% in Sept’12) of total sales, new homes sales accounted for 23 percent (down from 28% in Sept’12) while condos were 3 percent of sales (down from 4% in Sept’12).
+Demand: New home sales improved 5.3 percent from last June after a weak May but a strong sales surge in April.
+New home sales spur economic growth and job creation so this is encouraging news.
+Existing single family home sales accounted for 73 percent (down from 74% in June’13) of total sales, new homes sales accounted for 14 percent (up from 12% in June’13) while condos were 3 percent of sales (down from 4% in June’13).

-As expected, residential sales in September decreased by 18.5 percent from the prior month.
-Real estate sales volume is seasonal and historical Huntsville data reflects that September sales, on average (’08-’12), increase from the month of August by 10.0 percent.
+Residential sales in June improved 10.7 percent from the prior month.
+Real estate sales volume is seasonal and historical Huntsville data reflects that June sales, on average (09-13), increase from the month of May by 6.1 percent.

-Pricing: The Huntsville median selling price in September was $178,500, an increase of 9.8 percent from September 2012.
-This figure is also up 3.1 percent from last month.
-Historical data (’08-’12) indicates that the September median selling price traditionally decrease from the month of August by 1.9 percent.
-Pricing can fluctuate from month-to-month as the sample size of data (closed transactions) is subject to seasonal buying patterns so a broader lens as to pricing trends is appropriate.
-Unlike prior years, a wild card this year is how the market continues to respond to sequestration.
+Pricing: The Huntsville median sales price in June was $184,900, an increase of 10.1 percent from June 2013 and 10.7 percent from the prior month.
+Historical data (09-13) indicates that the June median selling price traditionally increases from the month of May by 3.0 percent.
+It’s important to note that pricing can fluctuate from month-to-month as the sample size of data (closed transactions) is subject to seasonal buying patterns so a broader lens as to pricing trends is appropriate.
+ACRE recommends contacting a local real estate professional to discuss pricing at the neighborhood level.

 View the current monthly Huntsville Residential Report here.

 The Huntsville Residential Monthly Report is work product developed in conjunction with the Huntsville Area Association of REALTORS to better serve North Alabama consumers.
 The ACRE monthly report is provided to illustrate the “general” market direction & trends when comparing prior periods with the most current available data.
 Real estate is local and statistics will fluctuate between areas within a city including subdivisions.
 ACRE recommends that you consult a local real estate professional for “specific” advice associated with your market.